A Parent’s Guide to Taylor Swift

 In her 2019 hit “You Need to Calm Down,” Swift sings:

 The word GLAAD refers to the Gay and Lesbian Alliance Against Defamation.
-Kevin Wax, writing for The Gospel Coalition, observed that the lyric about being “in the dark ages” captures the heart of the modern sexual revolution—the idea that moral progress comes from embracing more and more sexual “freedom.”
+Kevin Wax, writing for The Gospel Coalition, observed that the lyric about being “in the dark ages” captures the essence of the modern sexual revolution—the notion that moral progress arises from embracing increasing sexual “freedom.”

-In her own documentary, Taylor Swift said, “I need to be on the right side of history,” expressing disdain for those who hold to biblical convictions about marriage and sexuality.
-In her view, those who believe intimacy belongs within marriage between a man and a woman are out of step with progress.
+In her own documentary, Taylor Swift stated, “I need to be on the right side of history,” expressing disdain for those who adhere to biblical convictions regarding marriage and sexuality.
+In her perspective, those who believe that intimacy belongs within marriage between a man and a woman are out of step with progress.
+This is not merely cultural commentary—it is a moral message.
+It redefines love, goodness, and truth according to worldly standards.

 The Celebration of Sensuality

 Beyond lyrics, Taylor Swift’s music videos often celebrate sensuality through suggestive clothing and choreography.
-These visuals teach powerful lessons—especially to impressionable hearts—about what it means to be desirable, confident, and successful.
+These visuals impart powerful lessons—especially to impressionable hearts—about what it means to be desirable, confident, and successful.

-As Christian parents, we have an opportunity to talk with our kids about what true beauty and strength really are.
-The world often presents the body as a tool for attention or power, but Scripture gives us a far better picture.
+As Christian parents, we have an opportunity to engage our children in discussions about what true beauty and strength genuinely are.
+The world frequently presents the body as a tool for attention or power, yet Scripture provides a far more profound depiction.
 Our bodies are not objects for display; they are temples of the Holy Spirit (1 Cor.
 6:19–20), designed to glorify God and reflect His goodness.

-True freedom doesn’t come from flaunting our bodies—it comes from surrendering them to God.
-The world calls sensuality “empowerment,” but in reality, it enslaves us to the opinions of others.
-Holiness, on the other hand, is beautiful and freeing.
-It’s what we were made for.
+True freedom does not arise from flaunting our bodies—it comes from surrendering them to God.
+The world labels sensuality as “empowerment,” but in reality, it enslaves us to the opinions of others.
+Holiness, conversely, is beautiful and liberating.
+It is what we were created for.

-Our goal isn’t to shame or shelter, but to shepherd.
-When we help our children understand why God calls us to purity, they begin to see that His design isn’t restrictive—it’s protective, loving, and full of joy.
+Our goal is not to shame or shelter but to shepherd.
+When we help our children understand why God calls us to purity, they begin to perceive that His design is not restrictive—it is protective, loving, and filled with joy.

 The Hidden Message in Style and Movement

-As parents, we also need to help our children think about what artists are communicating—not just through their lyrics, but through how they present themselves.
-The way Taylor Swift dresses and moves on stage sends a message that often mirrors what our culture believes about beauty and confidence.
+As parents, we must also assist our children in contemplating what artists are communicating—not solely through their lyrics, but also through their presentation.
+The manner in which Taylor Swift dresses and performs conveys messages that often reflect cultural beliefs about beauty and confidence.

 Her performances frequently rely on sensual movements and revealing clothing to capture attention.
-Whether she intends it or not, that communicates to millions of young viewers that to be admired, you must also be desired.
-The message is subtle but powerful: your worth is tied to how you look and how much attention you can draw.
+Whether intentional or not, this communicates to millions of young viewers that to be admired, one must also be desired.
+The message is subtle yet powerful: your worth is tied to how you look and how much attention you can attract.

-This is not a personal attack on Taylor Swift—it’s a cultural reality.
-The entertainment industry thrives on selling attraction and using the human body as a means of influence.
-But as followers of Christ, we know that our bodies were never meant to be used for self-promotion or seduction.
-They are, as Scripture says, “temples of the Holy Spirit” (1 Cor.
+This is not a personal indictment of Taylor Swift—it is a cultural reality.
+The entertainment industry thrives on selling attraction and utilizing the human body as a means of influence.
+However, as followers of Christ, we understand that our bodies were never intended for self-promotion or seduction.
+They are, as Scripture states, “temples of the Holy Spirit” (1 Cor.
 6:19–20)—sacred spaces meant to reflect God’s beauty, not the world’s standards.

-This false picture of beauty harms both our sons and our daughters.
+This distorted portrayal of beauty adversely affects both our sons and daughters:

-For young men, it trains the eyes to see women as objects to consume rather than image-bearers to honor.
+For young men, it trains the eyes to perceive women as objects to consume rather than image-bearers to honor.

-For young women, it creates pressure to gain approval by becoming what the world calls “confident” rather than what God calls holy.
+For young women, it creates pressure to gain approval by conforming to what the world deems “confident” rather than what God defines as holy.

-The world tells us that freedom means self-expression without boundaries.
-But in God’s design, freedom comes through devotion—through using our bodies and our creativity to glorify Him.
-True confidence doesn’t come from being admired; it comes from knowing you are already accepted and loved by Christ.
+The world asserts that freedom equates to self-expression without boundaries.
+However, in God’s design, freedom emerges through devotion—through utilizing our bodies and creativity to glorify Him.
+True confidence does not stem from being admired; it arises from knowing one is already accepted and loved by Christ.

-Parents, this gives us a wonderful opportunity—not to shame, but to shepherd.
-When our children see performances like this, we can gently ask, “What do you think this artist is trying to say about beauty, confidence, or love?”
-These are the kinds of conversations that help form hearts rooted in truth.
+Parents, this presents us with a wonderful opportunity—not to shame but to shepherd.
+When our children witness performances like this, we can gently inquire, “What do you think this artist is attempting to convey about beauty, confidence, or love?”
+These are the types of conversations that help cultivate hearts rooted in truth.

 Worldly vs. Biblical Love

-Taylor Swift’s songs often center on love—but it’s a love defined by emotion, self-expression, and desire.
-It says, “Follow your heart,” even if that heart leads you away from God.
+Taylor Swift’s songs often center on love—but it is a love defined by emotion, self-expression, and desire.
+It proclaims, “Follow your heart,” even if that heart leads one away from God.

-But Scripture tells a different story.
-True love doesn’t begin with us—it begins with God.
+However, Scripture narrates a different story.
+True love does not originate with us—it begins with God.
 “For God so loved the world, He gave” (John 3:16).
-His love isn’t about self-gratification; it’s about self-giving.
+His love is not about self-gratification; it is about self-giving.

-Our culture says love is about what feels good.
-But biblical love is about what is good.
-It’s not self-seeking, it’s self-sacrificing.
-It doesn’t say, “I’ll love you if…”—it says, “I love you, even when…”
+Our culture posits that love is about what feels good.
+Yet biblical love is about what is good.
+It is not self-seeking; it is self-sacrificing.
+It does not say, “I’ll love you if…”—it asserts, “I love you, even when…”

-As parents, our calling is to teach this kind of love early.
-It doesn’t start in high school—it starts in the high chair.
-When our kids learn what real love looks like, they’re better equipped to see through the world’s counterfeits.
+As parents, our calling is to impart this kind of love early.
+It does not commence in high school—it begins in the high chair.
+When our children grasp what genuine love resembles, they are better equipped to discern the world’s counterfeits.

 Teaching Our Children the Marks of Biblical Love

-When we talk about love with our children, we want to give them more than slogans like “be kind” or “follow your heart.”
-We want them to see what real love looks like through the eyes of Scripture.
-God defines love not by how it feels, but by what it does.
+When we discuss love with our children, we aim to provide them with more than slogans like “be kind” or “follow your heart.”
+We desire for them to comprehend what real love looks like through the lens of Scripture.
+God defines love not by how it feels but by what it accomplishes.
 Here are three truths every child should learn about love:

 1. Love Is Unconditional